About the Division

-The University of Alabama at Birmingham Section of Gastrointestinal Surgery provides care for patients with complex and routine gastrointestinal surgical problems.
-Our group consists of seven surgeons with advanced training and expertise in surgical management of all aspects of gastrointestinal diseases including cancer and benign conditions.
+The University of Alabama at Birmingham Division of Gastrointestinal Surgery provides care for patients with complex and routine gastrointestinal surgical problems.
+Our group consists of ten surgeons with advanced training and expertise in surgical management of all aspects of gastrointestinal diseases including cancer and benign conditions.

 Members of our group have several active areas of investigation.
 The University of Alabama at Birmingham has one of only five Specialized Programs of Research Excellence in Pancreatic cancer, allowing our patients access to participate in novel diagnostic and treatment modalities.
 In addition, we collaborate with a group of investigators developing algorithms to systematically identify patients at high risk for surgical complications in order to allow for pre-operative interventions to make surgical procedures safer.
 We are also working on understanding fat cell biology and its role in the development of obesity and the metabolic syndrome.